BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Wheel of Time - Nynaeve.md

 ---

-- Release: WordPress
+Identifier: 224aa652-84a0-427c-bced-af591de2ed3c
-- Title: Wheel of Time | Nynaeve
+Title: Wheel of Time - Nynaeve

-- Categories: Wheel of Time, Thoughts about fiction
-- Tags: Wheel of Time, Characters, Nynaeve
+Tags:
+- Topics::Fiction
+- Topics::Fiction::Characters
+- Media::WheelOfTime

-- Excerpt: |
+- Media::WheelOfTime::Nynaeve

+Warnings:
-    <p class="warning">Full spoilers for the Wheel of Time, the show up to season 1 and all books.</p>
+- Full spoilers for the Wheel of Time, the show up to season 1 and all books.

+Excerpt: |
-    <p>Analysis for the character Nynaeve in early Wheel of Time.</p>
+  Analysis for the character Nynaeve in early Wheel of Time.

 ---

-***Full spoilers for the Wheel of Time, the show up to season 1 and all books.***

 *Hello, everyone.
 You stumbled upon one of my wordy texts, thoughts I put down instead of letting them run around endlessly in my head.
 This time, I'm looking into Nynaeve, primarily from how she appears early in the Wheel of Time, with the show's first season and the Eye of the World book.
 This is all subjective, interpretation and often lengthy discussion beyond the explicit scope of whatever fiction I am exploring.
 Enjoy reading and please share your thoughts afterward.
 Cheers.*